Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 If you’re pregnant or planning to become pregnant, talk with your doctor.
 They can guide you on the safest treatment options for you.

 If you become pregnant while taking Xcopri, talk with your doctor about signing up with the North American Antiepileptic Drug Pregnancy Registry.
-This registry collects information about the safety of certain medications during pregnancy.
+This registry collects information about the safety of certain seizure medications during pregnancy.
 This information can then help you make informed decisions about the treatments you take during pregnancy.

 Learn more by calling 888-233-2334 or visiting the program website.

-It’s not known if Xcopri is safe to take during pregnancy.
+It’s not known whether Xcopri is safe to take during pregnancy.
 If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while taking Xcopri.

 For more information about taking Xcopri during pregnancy, see the “Xcopri and pregnancy” section above.